arshika77/arshika77.github.io/index.md

 </div>

 I graduated from [Birla Institute of Technology and Science (BITS), Pilani](https://www.bits-pilani.ac.in/goa/) in 2022.
-At BITS, I was mentored by [Prof. Snehanshu Saha](https://www.bits-pilani.ac.in/goa/snehanshu-saha/) and [Dr. Basabdatta Sen Bhattacharya](https://www.bits-pilani.ac.in/goa/basabdatta-bhattacharya/).
-I also have a deep appreciation for teaching , and I have experience as a Teaching Assistant (TA) in three courses: Object-Oriented Programming, Database Systems, and Econometric Methods.
-In my free time, I served as a volunteer instructor in Mathematics and English for women and children hailing from the underprivileged families that contributed to the campus's operations.
 I enjoy writing as a medium of creative expression and you can find some of my works [here](https://bethenovelpoet.wordpress.com/), [here](https://store.pothi.com/book/arshika-lalan-dear-diary/) and [here](https://medium.com/@arshika77).
+I also am a avid reader, you can find my reading list [here](https://www.goodreads.com/user/show/132288929-arshika-lalan).

 ---